VakhoKontridze/VCore/README.md

 Project incudes folder `Extra`, which contains:

 - ***XCode Templates***.
 Templates that can be used for accelerating workflow.
 Currently, templates cover scenes and gateways.
+For more info, refer to documnetation folder.

 - ***Misc***.
 Objects and methods that cannot be included in a library as they require additional customization or access to `AppDelegate`/`SceneDelegate`.